rutuser/ocr-invoices/README.md

 This projects focuses on bulding and training a sistem which can extracts the relevant text from an invoice image

+### RESULTS

+Main results from the OCR system are displayed in `/ocr_invoices/notebooks/visualize.ipynb`.

+    - First 10 image precisions
+    - Average precisions from all the images
+    - Text extracted from all the images
+    - Metrics from the training

 ### Tools used

     - `Detectron2` is the model reponsible for the bounding boxes detection.